DuaneDibbley/DDShapes/README.md

 #### Spacing
 Simple spacing just uses the standard equations for an ellipse.
-Equiangular Normal places the circles of the cross-section such that the angle between the normals to the eiiplse is constant.
+Equiangular Normal places the circles of the cross-section such that the angle between the normals to the ellipse is constant.
 Equirectangular Radius  places the circles of the cross-section such that the angle between the radii is constant